lessworkjs/lesswork/README.md

 * Testing with `mocha` and `serverless-mocha-plugin`.
 * Code coverage with `nyc`.
 * Documentation with `serverless-aws-documentation`.
-* YAML Environment & JS Configurations.
+* Javascript Environment & JS Configurations.

 # Official Website